suncoast-devs/handbook/assignments/score-board.md

 #### Part 1:

-- Create a new project using the `beta` stack and implement the design using the given HTML & CSS.
 - Update the CSS to improve the styling based on your own design and tastes.
 - Avoid updating the HTML too much, try to use existing elements and classes.
-However, do add new classes or elements for your design or your JavaScript if needed.
+However, do add new classes or elements for your design or your TypeScript if needed.
 - Assign an event to the input fields to automatically change the team's name as the user types.
 - Assign click events to the buttons to update the corresponding values on the page.
 The score buttons should adjust the current score by a "hard-coded" value.
 - Deploy your site.